 Common fixes for iTunes Store not working

-Irrespective of the device, these are some of the fixes you may follow.
+Irrespective of the device, here are some fixes you must try.

 Ensure you have a good data connection

-If you’re using Wi-Fi, make sure you’re connected to the correct Wi-Fi network.
-Also, check that you have strong enough signal strength and that you don’t need to log into the network from Safari if it’s an institution network that requires you to log into a portal.
+Make sure you’re connected to the correct Wi-Fi network.
+Also, check that you have a strong enough signal and that you don’t need to log in to the network in Safari if it’s an institution network that requires you to sign in to a portal.

 If you’re using cellular data, make sure the signal is strong enough for a decent internet connection.
-It’s best to use LTE/5G whenever possible since it typically has the fastest data speeds.
-Besides that, go to iPhone Settings > Cellular and ensure the toggle for iTunes Store is enabled.
+It’s best to use LTE/5G whenever possible, as it typically offers the fastest data speeds.
+In addition to that, go to iPhone Settings > Cellular and ensure the toggle for iTunes Store is enabled.

 Make sure your wireless router isn’t having issues

-You should never rule out that your wireless router may be experiencing issues.
-In the event that you see endless error messages, you can also try resetting your router to reset your internet connection, and this might resolve the issue.
+You should never rule out the possibility that your wireless router may be experiencing issues.
+If you see endless error messages, reset your router to refresh your internet connection; this might resolve the issue.

-If you’re using a VPN that might be blocking Apple’s digital content stores from working, then you should try disabling your VPN momentarily and see if you’re able to connect or not.
+Using a VPN might block Apple’s digital content stores from working.
+Disable it temporarily and see if you can connect.
 If it works after disabling your VPN, then the VPN was the problem all along.

 Check your date and time settings

-If your device’s date and time are incorrect, Apple’s digital content stores aren’t going to like you too much.
+Apple’s digital content stores aren’t going to like you too much if your device’s date and time are incorrect.
 On iPhone or iPad, launch the Settings app and navigate to General > Date & Time to ensure that either your time or your selected time zone is correct.
-If it’s not, adjust it accordingly.
-You can also enable Set Automatically and let your device do the correct work.
+If it’s not, enable Set Automatically and let your device do the correct work.

-On Mac, go to System Preferences > Date & Time.
-From here, click the lock icon and authenticate using your Mac’s password.
-Next, check the box for Set date and time automatically.
+On Mac, go to System Settings > General > Date & Time and enable the switch for Set date and time automatically.

 Similarly, go to the main settings on your Windows PC and make sure your computer’s date and time are set correctly.

-To see if the problem is related to Apple’s servers rather than your device, you can visit Apple’s System Status page, which will alert you of any ongoing outages with Apple’s systems.
-If everything looks green, the problem is most likely with your iPhone, iPad, Mac, or PC, and not with Apple’s servers.
+It can happen that the problem is related to Apple’s servers rather than your device.
+So visit Apple’s System Status page, which will inform you of any ongoing outages with Apple’s systems.
+If everything looks green, the problem is with your iPhone, iPad, Mac, or PC and not with Apple’s servers.

-Another important thing to ensure is the device is updated.
+Another important thing to ensure is that the device is updated.

-• On Mac, go to System Preferences > Software Update.
+- On older versions of macOS, go System Preferences > Software Update.

 Call your internet service provider